zengtata/zengtata/README.md

 - ⚡ Fun fact: I speak Chinese English and Hungarian

 - 🌱 About Me
   Currently a second-year Computer Science student at the University of Birmingham, with an expected graduation date of June 2025.

   I am passionate about leveraging technology to create impactful solutions and have a keen interest in software development and data analytics.

+  Feel free to reach out to me via email or LinkedIn for any collaboration, project opportunities, or networking purposes.

+  I look forward to connecting with like-minded professionals and exploring new challenges in the tech world.

 Education
   - University of Birmingham : BSc Hons Computer Science (2022 - Present)